SVP, Hargray Communications

-David Armistead has 20 years experience working with telecommunications and other utility companies.
-Mr. Armistead joined Hargray in 2007 and currently serves as the Senior Vice President, Hargray Communications.
-In his current position, Mr. Armistead leads the company’s business unit covering its incumbent markets, with responsibility for all sales, product marketing, and field operations related to those markets.
+David Armistead has 25 years of experience working with telecommunications and utility companies.
+Mr. Armistead joined Hargray in 2007 and currently serves as Senior Vice President, Hargray Communications.
+In his current position, Mr. Armistead leads sales, product marketing, and field operations related to the company’s incumbent markets and residential overbuilds.
 Prior to his current role, Mr. Armistead served as Hargray’s General Counsel with responsibility for the company’s legal, regulatory, legislative, human resources, corporate development, and real property functions.

 Mr. Armistead received a BA in Economics, magna cum laude, from Vanderbilt University in 1993.
 He earned his JD, summa cum laude, from the University of Georgia in 1996, graduating first in his class and serving as Editor in Chief of the Georgia Law Review.
 Following law school, he clerked for then-Chief Judge Boyce F. Martin on the United States Court of Appeals for the Sixth Circuit.